 What is a Dual Extruder?

-When talking about using a single extruder, I’m referring to a 3D printer that can only print using one filament at the time since it only has a single nozzle through which it can print, and you can only print with one material at a time.
+When talking about using a single extruder, I’m referring to a 3D printer that can only print using one filament at a time since it only has a single nozzle through which it can print, and you can only print with one material at a time.

 Now, the dual extrusion method works the same way, with the only difference being that there are two extruders and two nozzles available for printing, and therefore you can use two different materials/colors to print with at the same time.